bocdagla/movies-api/README.md

 ## Movies challenge
-Welcome to the tech challenge for Lodgify’s Backend developers candidates.
+Welcome to the tech challenge for REDACTED’s Backend developers candidates.

 ---